Iphicrates: Egyptian campaign

-In about 378 BC, he was sent with a force of mercenaries to assist the Persians to reconquer Egypt, but a dispute with Pharnabazus led to the failure of the expedition.
+Around 378 BC, he was sent with a force of mercenaries to assist the Persians to reconquer Egypt, but a dispute with Pharnabazus II led to the failure of the expedition.
 On his return to Athens he commanded an expedition in 373 BC for the relief of Corcyra, which was besieged by the Lacedaemonians.

 Thrace - Cotys

-After the peace of 371 BC, Iphicrates returned to Thrace and somewhat tarnished his fame by siding with his father-in-law Cotys in a war against Athens for the possession of the entire Thracian Chersonese.
+After the peace of 371 BC, Iphicrates returned to Thrace and somewhat tarnished his fame by siding with his father-in-law Cotys I in a war against Athens for the possession of the entire Thracian Chersonese.
 Iphicrates, however, refused to besiege the Athenian strongholds and fled to Antissa.

 Social War

 The Athenians soon pardoned him and gave him a joint command in the Social War against some of their allies from the second Athenian Empire.
 He and two of his colleagues were impeached by Chares, the fourth commander, because they had refused to give battle during a violent storm.

 Iphicrates was acquitted but sentenced to pay a heavy fine.
-Afterwards, he remained at Athens until his death in about 353 BC (although according to some he retired to Thrace).
+Afterwards, he remained at Athens until his death around 353 BC (although according to some he retired to Thrace).